justinpombrio/synless/doc/walkthrough.md

 them for expediency.)

 **Notation** says how to display this node to the screen.
-In this case, there are three possible layouts, depending on whether you need a newline before `$body`, and whether you need a newline before `$params`.
+In this case, there are three possible layouts (separated by `|`s) depending on whether you need a newline before `$body`, and whether you need a newline before `$params`.

 Synless tries to keep the lines shorter than your preferred width (famously 80 characters, but of course it's customizable).
-It will try each of these three layouts in order, and pick the first layout whose _first line_ fits in the width.
+It will try each of the three layouts in order, and pick the first layout whose _first line_ fits in the width.

 It would be better for Synless to pick the first layout such that _all_ of its lines fit in the